ISAs

 Stocks and shares ISAs are riskier than cash ISAs.
 This is because your investments can fall in value as well as rise, but your money has the potential to grow more significantly in a stocks and shares ISA than a cash ISA.
 Unlike a stocks and shares ISA, you won’t lose money saved in a cash ISA.
 However, if the interest rate being paid is less than the rate of inflation, the spending power of your money becomes smaller over time.
 But please note, M&G Investments offers stocks and shares ISAs only.

 With a Lifetime ISA you can save for your retirement or your first house.
-You’ll receive a 25% bonus on your savings, hold both cash and investments and you can invest up to £4,000 each tax year.
+You’ll receive a 25% bonus on your savings (up to a maximum of £1,000 per year).
+You can hold either cash or stocks and shares or a combination of both, and invest up to £4,000 each tax year, but please note that this counts towards your annual ISA limit.
 To open a Lifetime ISA you must be over 18 but under 40 years old.
 The main caveat is that you can only withdraw your savings to buy your first home or when you turn 60.

 An Innovative Finance ISA lets you lend money to individuals and businesses (so called peer-to-peer lending and crowdfunding investments) through a lending platform in return for a fixed amount of interest.
 But there’s the risk that the borrowers may default and not pay you back in the future.